How To Make Smoked Turkey

 For the brine:

-- Make sure the turkey is thawed and remove the giblets.
-Take a 5 gallon bucket and add 3 gallons of water in it.
+Make sure the turkey is thawed and remove the giblets.
+Take a 5-gallon bucket and add 3 gallons of water to it.

-- Remove the turkey from the bucket and pat dry.
+Remove the turkey from the bucket and pat dry.
 Take the canola oil and rub it outside the whole turkey.
-Place the turkey in a rack, breast side up.
+Place the turkey on a rack, breast side up.

-- Remove it from smoker and let it sit for 30 minutes before serving.
+Remove it from the smoker and let it sit for 30 minutes before serving.